McGillX/mcgillx-research-documentation/docs/source/rstfiles/edx_relational_db_migration.rst

   display_tag_filter_strategy,consecutive_days_visit_count,course_id)
   SET course_id='McGillX/CHEM181x_2/3T2014';

 Since not all of the files provided by edx have a courses column, we added that ourselves.
 Be sure to add the extra column in the table when you create it.
 Then, when you upload the date, you can set the value for each course simultaneously using the SET command.
+Note that although a user might be registered in multiple courses, they can only appear in this table once.
+As such, whatever course_id value that user gets assigned will be the *first* course in which they are enrolled (assuming the data is loaded in chronological order).

 Uploading JSON files